RNKushwaha/fileMagician/docs/README.md

-# Adding Awesomeness to the web
+# Adding Awesomeness to the Web

 ## Features